 "It's not uncommon for dogs to find walking outside unpleasant, especially when [it's] very cold or there is salt on the ground," she said.
 "There are also specialized shirts on the market that can help with anxiety, such as during thunderstorms."

-What should I do if I need to put clothing on my dog (due to weather, etc)?
+What should I do if I need to put clothing on my dog?

-If you need to put clothing on your dog, Cutler advised doing it slowly and give praise and rewards for calm behavior so that it's a good experience.
-(This may take multiple sessions.)
+If you need to put clothing on your dog, Cutler advised doing it slowly and giving praise and rewards for calm behavior so that it's a good experience.
+(This will most likely take multiple sessions.)
 Use positive reinforcement, break the process down into small steps and reward for each step.
 It's best to start early — if your dog needs to wear a jacket in cold weather, start getting them used to it before the cold weather happens.

-Once your dog is wearing the clothes, make sure you monitor him so you can see if he's having an allergic reaction.
+Eventually, once your dog is wearing the clothes, make sure you monitor them to make sure they aren't having an allergic reaction.
 "There is a possibility of allergies or even irritation due to material movement," said Cutler.
 "If there is any redness you're concerned about or excessive scratching/biting at an area, I would recommend talking to your veterinarian."

 Some dogs are fine with being dressed in clothes, while others are not.
-Pay close attention to your dog's body language—if they indicates that they don't like a costume or other clothing that isn't strictly necessary, take it off.
+Pay close attention to your dog's body language—if they indicates that they don't like a costume or other clothing that isn't strictly necessary, take it off!

-If you need your dog to wear clothing for his own protection, such as in cold weather, introduce the clothing slowly using positive reinforcement training, and consider calling in a qualified, certified dog trainer for help.
-Then you will have peace of mind that your pup is safe and cozy in his new clothes.
+If you need your dog to wear clothing for their own protection, such as in cold weather, introduce the clothing slowly using positive reinforcement training, and consider calling in a qualified, certified dog trainer for help.
+Then you will have peace of mind that your pup is safe and cozy in their clothes.